 What If My Insurer Refuses to Pay?

-While your insurer should be dedicated to helping you recover the benefits you need — after all, you do pay a premium every month — this is not always the case.
+While your insurer should be dedicated to helping you recover the benefits you need – after all, you pay a monthly premium, this is not always the case.
 Insurers are businesses and, as such, will do what they can to pay you as little as possible.
 To do so, they might claim:

 Talk to a Florida Car Accident Attorney About Your Case

-If you have questions about recovering benefits from your PIP policy after a car accident, the legal team from the Law Offices of Anidjar & Levine offers free case reviews and consultations.
-Call us at 800-747-3733 to get started.
+Suppose you have questions aboutfits from your PIP policy after a car accident.
+In that case, recovering bene the legal team from the Law Offices of Anidjar & Levine offers free case reviews and consultations.
+Call us at 1-800-747-3733 to get started.